peopleware/angular-sdk/projects/ppwcode/ng-common-components/README.md

 #### Message bar

 A card that can show a message of a specific severity.
-It is colored depending on the secerity.
+It is colored depending on the severity.

 #### Search filter